Beccy932/mybrookesblog/pages/about.md

 description: null
 show: true
 ---
 My name is Rebecca Fish, I am a student at Oxford Brookes Univeristy studying Media, Journalism and Publishing.
 This website is part of my module focusing on typography.
+I hope to give some information on all things typefaces and fonts.